svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 Symbols are stored on the heap and thus they must fit into a `VALUE`.
-This means there are only 28Bits are available to represent different symbols since there are 4Bits that represent type and used by garbage colletor and so on (28 bits should be plenty enough though!.).
+This means there are only 28Bits are available to represent different symbols since there are 4Bits that represent type and used by garbage collector and so on (28 bits should be plenty enough though!.).

 Using the hash-table or the linked-list the conversion process is very similar.

-The string representaion of a symbol is hashed into a 16Bit value.
+The string representation of a symbol is hashed into a 16Bit value.
 Actually a value between `0` and `0xFFFE`.
 This means that there can be collisions where 2 different symbols have the same 16Bit id.
 Collisions resolved by each bucket of the hash-table (or each